mciocchi/atomic_d6/README.md

 When a spell targets a resisting character, treat their defenses as an extra layer of difficulty rather than a separate roll.

 ```
-Spell Resistance = Base Spell Difficulty + Target’s Defensive Feat (Can be Passive or Active)
+Spell Resistance = Target’s Defensive Feat (Can be Passive or Active, depending on the situation) + Target's Armor (if applicable)
 ```

 - The defender gets to choose which defensive Feat to use, as long as it's appropriate